nikkehsolaris/deluge-autoremoveplus/README.md

 - Choose the removal interval.
 - Right click and select torrents that you don't want automatically removed.
 - Remove torrent data option.
-- Create an exempted tracker or label list, so that torrents that belong to those trackers or labels are not removed.
+- Create an exempted tracker or LabelPlus label list, so that torrents that belong to those trackers or labels are not removed.
 - Fully functional WebUI.

 Usage